tbxiao/chauff.github.io/_posts/2018-06-05-metareview-active-learning.md

 <img src="https://chauff.github.io/img/by_incentive.png" width="700px">

-If we look at how study participants were incentivized to participate we found surprisingly many studies without an incentive/compensation, followed by class-based incentives (credits or requirement for passing a class).
+Above we considered how study participants were incentivized to participate: we found surprisingly many studies without an incentive/compensation, followed by class-based incentives (credits or requirement for passing a class).

 <img src="https://chauff.github.io/img/by_n.png" width="700px">